lf-edge/ekuiper/docs/en_US/sqls/functions/analytic_functions.md

 **Parameters:**

 - `expr`: The expression to evaluate
-- `offset` (optional): Number of rows to look back (default: 1)
+- `offset` (optional): Number of qualifying values to look back (default: 1).
+A value qualifies when its row satisfies `WHEN`, if present, and, if `ignore null` is true, the value is not null.
 - `default_value` (optional): Value returned when no row is found at offset (default: nil)
 - `ignore_null` (optional): Whether to ignore null values when looking back (default: true)

 **Behavior:**

+- With `WHEN`, `lag(expr, 1)` returns the most recent qualifying value and `lag(expr, 2)` returns the second most recent qualifying value.
+Rows that do not satisfy `WHEN` do not consume the offset.
-- If no row exists at the specified offset, returns the default value
+- If no qualifying value exists at the specified offset, returns the default value
 - If no default value is specified, returns nil
 - When neither offset nor default value are specified, uses offset=1 and default=nil